I wanted to take this rare opportunity in the time of pandemic to give praise where it’s due, to some Big Tech companies.

 But now, I see how the brilliance of the logistics of Walmart has become necessary as whole areas and countries are locked down, and we need sophisticated methods of moving necessary goods around.

 I made a grocery order with Walmart and the shopping experience online was sheer pleasure.

 And I of course, like the majority of North Americans, continue to rely on Amazon, these days buying staples and protective gear like coffee and soap.

 So to be pretty blunt, not all Big Tech is bad, certainly.
 Some of it is a lifesaver, especially nowadays.
 I continue to look at these big companies with a critical eye but I must give praise where it’s due and today that is to Walmart and Amazon for the sophistication and reliability of their supply chains.

 Quick update: My Walmart grocery order is now more than 7 hours late as of March 28 2020 at 6:37 pm GMT -5.
 I will update this piece whether it comes and whether I still have any faith left in them after this.

 Further update: My order finally came about 30 hours late.
-Actually in retrospect the whole thing sent smoothly except for being so late.
-If they simply would have communicated to be that it could be late, and very approximately how long, I wouldn’t have been so worried about it.
+Actually in retrospect the whole thing went smoothly except for being so late.
+If they simply would have communicated to me that it could be late, and very approximately how long, I wouldn’t have been so worried about it.
 I will fill in more about my shopping experience with Walmart this week as it was a bit of a roller-coaster, but they sort of partially redeemed themselves and still may be worthy of some praise.